tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

   with tf.device("/GPU:0"):
     ...
 ```

-When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
-During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name / subdevice type registered from plugin, then stream executor platform (`se::platform`) further creates or finds a `StreamExecutor` object containing a `PluggableDeviceExecutor`, as well as multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.
+When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugged device.
+During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name / subdevice type which is registered from plugin, then stream executor platform (`se::platform`) further creates or finds a `StreamExecutor` object containing a `PluggableDeviceExecutor`, as well as multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.

 The section below shows some pseudo code to introduce some extensions inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).